 Who Is The Canadian Tire Triangle Rewards Program Open To?

-A broadly inclusive program, the Triangle Rewards Program, is open to anyone living in Canada that is an adult in the province or territory where they reside.
+A broadly inclusive program, the Canadian Tire Triangle Rewards Program, is open to anyone living in Canada that is an adult in the province or territory where they reside.
 Once you’re a member of the Rewards Program, you can start collecting reward points.

-However, this means that Canadian Tire Rewards gather massive amounts of data on their customers’ spending preferences and stores this data for extended periods to create targeted advertising and personalized offers.
+However, this means that Canadian Tire Triangle Rewards gather massive amounts of data on their customers’ spending preferences and stores this data for extended periods to create targeted advertising and personalized offers.
 The team involved in marketing analytics on the Rewards Program website now numbers over 160 full-time staff members.
-If this idea makes you feel uncomfortable, participating in any loyalty program or consumer rewards scheme may not be for you.
+If this idea makes you uncomfortable, participating in any loyalty program or consumer rewards scheme may not be for you.

 Collecting Canadian Tire Triangle Rewards

 You’ll need a physical loyalty card or the app to start collecting Canadian Tire Triangle Rewards.
 This lets you collect and redeem points at participating retailers, which are listed below.
 You can also order and redeem Canadian Tire Triangle Rewards using the Triangle™ App, so even if you forget the physical loyalty card or key fob – you won’t waste an opportunity to earn CT money rewards.
 At the same time, you spend money on purchases sold at Canadian tire.

 You can check on the status of your account using the app or on the Triangle website.
 You can check the number of points you’ve accumulated and the last date the card was active.
 This is important because the issues will expire if the card has been inactive for 18 months or more.
 Inactivity is a period where points have neither been collected nor redeemed.
 You will get an advanced warning that your facts are about to expire between 60-30 days before.